Privacy Policy - TerminaLLM

 Data Stored Locally on Your Device

-The App stores the following information locally on your device using platform-native encrypted storage (iOS Keychain / Android EncryptedSharedPreferences):
+The App stores the following information locally on your device using platform-native encrypted storage:

 - SSH Connection Details: Host address, port number, and username